robertosixty1/dotfiles/README.md

 ## Distro

-These config files are used on my [Arch Linux](https://archlinux.org/) installation, i DON'T TEST THESE CONFIG FILES ON ANY OTHER DISTRO and i'm NOT RESPONSIBLE FOR ANY DAMAGE caused on your WM Config.
+These config files are used on my [Arch Linux](https://archlinux.org/) installation, but they should also work on ubuntu.

 ## .bashrc-personal

-In the function ´changeBright´ on .bashrc-personal you will need to change to your display "name", that you can get from ´xrandr´.
+In the function `changeBright` on .bashrc-personal you will need to change to your display "name", that you can get from `xrandr`.